apivideo/api.video-java-client/docs/LiveStreamsApi.md

     LiveStreamsApi apiInstance = client.liveStreams();

     String liveStreamId = "vi4k0jvEUuaTdRAEjQ4Jfrgz"; // The unique ID for the live stream you want to upload.
-    File file = new File("/path/to/file"); // The .jpg image to be added as a thumbnail.
+    File file = new File("/path/to/file"); // The image to be added as a thumbnail.
+The mime type should be image/jpeg, image/png or image/webp.
+The max allowed size is 8 MiB.

     try {
       LiveStream result = apiInstance.uploadThumbnail(liveStreamId, file);